 And despite her best intentions, trouble always finds Nimue.

 There are currently two short stories written in this world and a planned book series.

-Both Legendary Debts and Grail Days will be republished in 2020 as a box set under the title, Eternal Myths.
+Both Legendary Debts and Grail Days have been republished as a box set under the title, Eternal Myths.

 As well, I’ll be posting free vignettes for scenes and events mentioned, but not depicted in the books.

 Morgan’s and Morgawse’s Bog Fight